PandaSense/MteSenseWdd/README.md

 - update description for action codes.

 ### MteSenseWdd beta 0.1.1
-- upport Selenium and Appium with webdriver.
+- support Selenium and Appium with webdriver.

 # Requirements
 You need add these jars as libraries in your project to use MteSenseWdd function.